-- Given what you know about the Arizona law, why does the character specifically address “citizens,” rather than, say, “residents”?
+- Given what you’ve heard about the Arizona law, why does the character specifically address ‘citizens,’ rather than, say, ‘residents’?

-- What is he referring to when he challenges Latino citizens to “prove you’re as American as I am?”
+- What is the figure referring to when challenging Latino citizens to “Prove you’re as American as I am?

-Report: (Call out a number from 1 to 4.
-Share that the student in each group with the number called will report the group’s conclusions to the class.)
-The representatives from each group take turns answering the questions, based on your group’s discussion.
+7. Now call out a number from 1 to 4.
+Ask the student in each group with the number called to report the group’s conclusions to the class.
+Have the representatives from each group take turns answering the questions, based on their group’s discussion.